Department of Art

 Programs of Study

 The degrees offered are the bachelor of arts with a major in art history, the bachelor of arts with a major in studio art, the bachelor of fine arts in studio art, and a combined studio/art history degree: the bachelor of fine arts with an emphasis in art history.
 This combined degree was designed for those wishing a depth of study in both programmatic areas of the Department of Art.
-A minor in art history is also offered.
+Minors are offered in art history and studio art.

 Majoring in Art History: Bachelor of Arts